Interpretable Visual Question Answering by Reasoning on Dependency Trees: Introduction

 \section{Introduction}

 } \IEEEPARstart{T}{he} task of visual question answering (VQA) is to predict the correct answer given an image and a textual question.
-The key to this task is the capability of coreasoning over both image and language domains.
-However, most of the previous methods~\cite{Seq2Seq, HiCoAtt, MLB} work in a manner similar to a black-box, i.e., simply mapping the visual content to the textual words by crafting neural networks.
+The key to this task is the ability to apply coreasoning over the image and language domains.
+However, most previous methods~\cite{Seq2Seq, HiCoAtt, MLB} work in a manner similar to a black box, i.e., simply mapping the visual content to the textual words by crafting neural networks.
 The main drawback of these methods is the lack of interpretability of the results, i.e., why are these answers produced?
-Moreover, it has been shown that the accuracy of these results may be achieved by overfitting the data bias in the VQA benchmark~\cite{balanced_vqa_v2}, and the absence of explicitly exploiting the structures of text and images leads to unsatisfactory performance on relational reasoning~\cite{clevr}.
-Very recently, a few pioneering works~\cite{e2emn,inferring2017, GraphVQA} have taken advantage of the structure inherently contained in text and images; these works parse the question-image input into a tree or graph layout and assemble local features of nodes to predict the answer.
+Moreover, it has been shown that the accuracy of these results may be improved by overfitting the data bias in the VQA benchmark~\cite{balanced_vqa_v2} and that not explicitly exploiting the structures of the text and images leads to unsatisfactory performance on relational reasoning~\cite{clevr}.
+Very recently, a few pioneering works~\cite{e2emn,inferring2017, GraphVQA} have taken advantage of the inherent structure of text and images; these works parse the question-image input into a tree or graph layout and assemble local features of nodes to predict the answer.
 For example, the layout ``\emph{more}(\emph{find}(\emph{ball}),\emph{find}(\emph{yellow}))'' means that the module should locate the ball and the yellow object in the image first and then combine the two results to determine whether there are more balls than yellow objects.
-However, these methods either rely on handcrafted rules for understanding questions or train a layout parser from scratch, which causes a large decrease in performance.
-We argue that these limitations severely limit their application potential for understanding general image-question pairs that may contain diverse and open-ended question styles.
+However, these methods rely on either handcrafted rules for understanding questions or a layout parser that is trained from scratch; the first approach requires human experts to design appropriate rules in a specific domain or requires heavy labor to annotate a specific dataset~\cite{NSVQA}, while the second results in a large decrease in performance~\cite{inferring2017}.
+We argue that these limitations severely limit the application potential of these approaches for understanding general image-question pairs that may contain diverse and open-ended question styles.